 At the end of her message, she posed the question, “Are you considering working from home?”
 Was I?
 Yes, I was.
 Actually, I’ve been working from home as my kids’ teacher for nine years, and I really do like it.
 Obviously, nobody pays me for my work, and the idea that I could actually enter the workforce FROM HOME sounded fantastic!
 I knew this time that I had to take some kind of action.
 If I was going to do this thing, I needed some guidance.
 I needed some instruction and tips from someone in the know.

 I signed up for Phon’s free webinar and took notes.
 The next day, I registered for her High-Level Proofreading Pro course.
 It wasn’t easy to make that leap, let me tell you.
 I was full of doubts.
 Could I actually get paid to do this?
 Was this course legit?
 Was I about to blow a bunch of money on some kind of internet scam?
 Was I even good enough?
 I actually closed my eyes tightly as I hit the “submit” button for the credit card payment.
 It was a leap of faith, and I’m so glad that I took it.

-Phon’s note: You can watch the same masterclass webinar that Margaret did!
+Phon’s note: You can watch the same masterclass webinar that helped Margaret launch her freelance editing career!
 In it, I give guidance and actionable advice on how to start and what steps to take.
 Click here to watch.

 What kind of content do you work on?

 Right now I’m working on web content.
 I copyedit and proofread websites for businesses, nonprofits, and other organizations.
 I’d really like to work with bloggers and self-publishing authors also, with the eventual goal of working for a publishing house.

 What do you like best about being a proofreader and copy editor?

 I love everything about it.
 I love working from home and making my own hours.
 I love playing with words and fixing errors.
 I love reading other people’s words and hearing their unique voice ring out.
 I love working to protect that voice, even as I have to rework sentences for them.
 It’s all fabulous!